Application Guidelines for the 2023 MEXT Scholarship

 - Graduate-level Professional Degree Student (MBA, JD, etc.)

-There are two reasons that applicants apply as a “Non-Degree” student (Research Student).
-The first, and most common, is many applicants start as a non-degree student for their first semester, only.
-During that time, they start preparing their research for their thesis, take some courses to catch up on their academic work, and also take the entrance exam that is required to officially start the program.
-In this case, a “Non-Degree” student is like being a “Pre-Graduate” student.
+There are two reasons that applicants apply as a “Non-Regular” student (Research Student).
+The first, and most common, is many applicants start as non-regular students for their first semester or first few semesters, only.
+During that time, they prepare their research for their thesis, take some courses to catch up on their academic work, and also take the entrance exam that is required to officially start the program.
+Here, a “Non-Regular” student is like being a “Pre-Graduate” student.
 You are just in that position short-term before applying for the degree (and simultaneously applying to extend your MEXT scholarship to cover the full degree).

-The second reason to apply for a “Non-Degree” student status is if you are already enrolled in a degree in another country and want to come to Japan for a short amount of time to conduct research for your thesis or dissertation at your home university.
+The second reason to apply for a “Non-Regular” student status is if you are already enrolled in a degree in another country and want to come to Japan for a short amount of time to conduct research for your thesis or dissertation at your home university.
 In that case, you would not plan to earn a degree from a Japanese university.
+However, students in this situation are exceptionally rare.

 Fields of Study

 You should apply for the field of study that you majored in at university or its related field.
-If you plan to change fields, you need to be able to show a clear and compelling relationship between your past studies and what you will study in Japan.
+This is one of the eligibility requirements!
+If you plan to change fields, you need to show a clear and compelling relationship between your past studies and what you will study in Japan to prove they are “related”.
 It is up to you to explain the connection and convince your reviewers!

 Your field of study also has to be available at the graduate level at a university in Japan in a language that you speak.
-If you can find at least one graduate program taught in English in Japan, you will be fine.
+If you can find at least one graduate program taught in English in Japan in your field of study, with a professor who can supervise your research, you will be fine.

-Programs that require practical training, such as performing arts or programs that require technical training at a factory or company are not permitted.
+The scholarship does not cover programs that require practical training/apprenticeship, such as performing arts or programs that require technical training at a factory or company.
 You can study Japanese performing arts from an academic perspective, so long as no practical performance training is required.

-Finally, for medical or dental fields, you would not be able to participate in any clinical training until you receive the relevant licenses from the Japanese Ministry of Health, Labor, and Welfare.
+Finally, for medical or dental fields, you can not participate in any clinical training until you receive the relevant licenses from the Japanese Ministry of Health, Labor, and Welfare.
 License exams are only in Japanese and involve significant technical language.
-This essentially means that you would need native-level fluency in Japanese.
+This essentially means that you would need native-level fluency in Japanese if you intend to pursue a degree in any of these fields that requires clinical training.

 MEXT Scholarship Benefits